 While I was willing to give strength training a chance, I’m once again on the hunt for a form of exercise with strength and health benefits.

 I can’t afford to give up my work to get stronger, but I can’t afford to fall down stairs either.

 I’ll get back to you.
-BTW- I’m reporting on all my fitness for seniors experiments here.
+BTW- here’s where I’m reporting on all my fitness for seniors challenges and adventures.

 Get more stuff like this